Foreword from Isabelle De Vinck – BestInBrussels 2022

+Whilst adapting to changing working and political realities, EPACA maintains its focus on promoting ethical standards in the EU public affairs space.
 Being an EPACA member is synonymous with the highest-quality of ethical conduct.
 This ethical standard is upheld by initiatives such as EPACA’s Code of Conduct, a self-regulatory instrument recognised by the European Commission and European Parliament.
 The signatories of the Code – our members – are all committed to abiding by it, acting in an honest, responsible, and courteous manner at all times.
 As the basis for EPACA members’ essential ‘licence to operate’, the Code is regularly reviewed and updated to ensure that it reflects best practices, responding to shifting social, economic, and political landscapes, as well as to new communications technologies.

 As well as advocating for ethical lobbying standards, increased transparency, and the public affairs profession as a whole, EPACA has been at the forefront of promoting the professional standards for the Brussels public affairs sector.
 This commitment and effort culminated in the EPACA Charter, which adds to the Code of Conduct by combining ethics, professionalism, and corporate governance.
 The Charter sets EPACA members apart from other public affairs agencies, and demonstrates to clients the benefit of working with EPACA consultancies.